oconpa/facial_rekog_tute/README.md

 7. Once both polcies have been checked, click **Attach policy**

-8. After attaching the policy go back to your lambda and under the <b>Configuration<b> tab in the function code section, paste:
+8. After attaching the policy go back to your lambda and under the **Configuration** tab in the function code section, paste:

 ```python
 import boto3